delawaremathguy/ShoppingList14/README.md

 Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*).

-### Most Recent Update of 7 April, 2021
+### Most Recent Update of 17 April, 2021

-* Spelling corrections and README reorganization.
-That's it ... really ... there have been no new features added, no UI changes made, and no bugs fixed since 6 February.
+* Fixed an obvious omission in EditableLocationData.swift, apparently left out during a "code cleanup" from 6 February (!)
+This caused the AddOrModifyLocationView to show the wrong navigation title and display only the Basic Information section, but to not show the important Location Management and At This Location feature sections of the view.
+* The default install onto a device will now hide the two debugging/development actions on the Preferences tab. (*See Development.swift to change this behaviour*.)

 For earlier, more detailed changes that could possibly be of interest, please consult the **Changelog** at the end of this document.